Turtlecrafter81/al-guides/Beginner UI Guide.md

 # Beginner 101

-So you just downloaded this waifu collector gacha game called Azur Lane, you went through the starting tutorial and now met with a UI that makes no sense and guides that uses shorthand that makes no sense.
-Well let me explain the UI in a straight forward manner but before we begin here's a guide to [**BIND YOUR FOOKING ACCOUNT**](https://i.imgur.com/roy6tih.jpg), because you do not need to reroll in Azur Lane like most other gacha games, here's a short list of reasons why:
+So you just downloaded this waifu collector gacha game called Azur Lane, you went through the starting tutorial and now you're met with a UI that makes no sense and guides that use shorthand terms that make no sense.
+Well, allow me to explain the UI in an understandable manner for you.
+But before we begin, here's a guide to [**BINDING YOUR FOOKING ACCOUNT**](https://i.imgur.com/roy6tih.jpg), because you do not need to reroll in Azur Lane unlike most other gacha games, here's a short list of reasons why:

-- Cubes and Gold are given in abundance when you are starting out.
+- Cubes and Coins are given in abundance when you are starting out.
 You'll get the ships you want eventually.
 - A large majority of high value ships are not SSR rarity.
 - Several of the most cost-effective, progression-friendly ships are drops, not builds.
 - The tutorial can take 15 minutes or longer.